FaceTime Like A Pro (eBook)

 4. Connect to Wi-Fi

-App downloads and updates are possible over cellular data.
-However, if you cannot do so, connect to a Wi-Fi network and try to update the app again.
+However, if you don’t need to do this hustle, you can simply connect to a Wi-Fi network and try to update the app again.

-Not only app updates, but a lot of features like FaceTime need the correct time and date.
+Not only app updates but also many features like FaceTime need the correct time and date.
 The easiest way to always ensure that your device has the appropriate time is to set it to update automatically.

 1. Open the Settings app → Tap General.